 I had the chance to sit down with Marquis for a 25-hour drive from Boulder, CO to Pittsburgh, PA (in which we almost died) and discuss his obsession with all black everything.

 Who the actual f*ck is Marquis Zaire Johnson?

 My name’s Marquis Johnson and I’m a 22-year-old freerunner.
-I am a student at the University of South Carolina in Columbia, South Carolina and member of Team Fuego Amaterasu Crew (TFAC, not T-FAC).
+I am a student at the University of South Carolina in Columbia, South Carolina and a member of Team Fuego Amaterasu Crew (TFAC, not T-FAC).
 I also have the pleasure of working with Team Farang, as what a normal corporate office might call, a social media coordinator.

 Describe your fashion style using more than just the words all and black.

 All black, comfortable, but still able to go everywhere I need, short of a black tie or semi-formal event.

 I know it’s timeless and makes us feel like ninjas, but what’s the deal?
 Why all black everything?